-68. See, e.g., District of Columbia Self-Government and Governmental Reorganization Act, Pub.
-L. No. 93-198, § 102(a) (1973) ("Subject to the retention by Congress of the ultimate legislative authority over the Nation's Capital granted by article I, section 8, of the Constitution, the intent of Congress is to delegate certain legislative powers to the government of the District of Columbia."); id. § 302 ("Legislative power of the District shall extend to all rightful subjects of legislation within the District consistent with the Constitution of the United States and the provisions of this Act subject to all the restrictions and limitations imposed upon the States by the tenth section of the first article of the Constitution.").
+^{68.} See, e.g., District of Columbia Self-Government and Governmental Reorganization Act, Pub.
+L. No. 93-198, § 102(a) (1973) ("Subject to the retention by Congress of the ultimate legislative authority over the Nation's Capital granted by article I, section 8, of the Constitution, the intent of Congress is to delegate certain legislative powers to the government of the District of Columbia."); id. § 302 ("The Legislative power of the District shall extend to all rightful subjects of legislation within the District consistent with the Constitution of the United States and the provisions of this Act subject to all the restrictions and limitations imposed upon the States by the tenth section of the first article of the Constitution.").

-69. Philip J. Prygoski, From Marshall to Marshall: The Supreme Court's Changing Stance on Tribal Sovereignty, 12 COMPLEAT LAW.
-14 (1995), https://perma.cc/UU8L-7D33; see also Frequently Asked Questions, BUREAU OF INDIAN AFF., https://perma.cc/H7TB-CBYE (last visited Feb.
-11, 2022).
+^{69.} Philip J. Prygoski, From Marshall to Marshall: The Supreme Court's Changing Stance on Tribal Sovereignty, COMPLEAT LAW., Fall 1995, at 14, 14; see also Frequently Asked Questions, BUREAU OF INDIAN AFFS., https://perma.cc/H7TB-CBYE.

-70. See generally Frequently Asked Questions, supra note 69.
+^{70.} See generally Frequently Asked Questions, supra note 69.

-71. U.S. CONST. art.
+^{71.} U.S. CONST. art.
 IV, § 1.

-72. Note that U.S. CONST. art.
-IV, §1 also includes a provision that "Congress may by general Laws prescribe the Manner in which such Acts, Records and Proceedings shall be proved, and the Effect thereof," and thus Congress retains the ability to give "effect" to the actions of one state in another state through the enactment of federal legislation.
+^{72.} Note that Article IV, Section 1 of the U.S. Constitution also includes a provision that "Congress may by general Laws prescribe the Manner in which such Acts, Records and Proceedings shall be proved, and the Effect thereof," and thus Congress retains the ability to give "effect" to the actions of one state in another state through the enactment of federal legislation.
 Congress enacted the Full Faith and Credit Act (28 U.S.C. § 1738) to effectuate its authority under the Clause.
 See Cote-Whitacre v.
 Dep't of Pub.
-Health, 844 N. E.2d 623, 642 (Mass.
+Health, 844 N.E.2d 623, 642 (Mass.
 2006) ("Interstate comity [arising under the Full Faith and Credit Clause] is 'neither a matter of absolute obligation, on the one hand, nor of mere courtesy and good will, upon the other." (quoting Perkins v.
 Perkins, 113 N.E.
-841, 843 (1916))); see also Williams v.
+841, 843 (Mass.
+1916))); see also Williams v.
 North Carolina, 317 U.S. 287, 298 (1942) ("Each state as a sovereign has a rightful and legitimate concern in the marital status of persons domiciled within its borders."); Sosna v.
 Iowa, 419 U.S. 393, 407 (1975) (concluding that a residency requirement for initiation of divorce did not violate the Full Faith and Credit Clause of the Constitution).